 IT seems hardly a day goes by without a report of a new cyberattack.
-Sixty-one percent of companies surveyed worldwide by Hiscox reported one or more events in 2019, up from 45 percent a year earlier, with both frequency and severity rising considerably.1 And while the headlines usually feature hackers targeting the largest companies, 63 percent of midsized firms recorded an event last year, up substantially from 2018’s total of 36 percent.2 The mean cost of an event for midsized companies more than quadrupled, from US$44,000 to US$184,000, in part due to increasingly frequent ransomware attacks.3
+Sixty-one per cent of companies surveyed worldwide by Hiscox reported one or more events in 2019, up from 45 per cent a year earlier, with both frequency and severity rising considerably.1 And while the headlines usually feature hackers targeting the largest companies, 63 per cent of midsized firms recorded an event last year, up substantially from 2018’s total of 36 per cent.2 The mean cost of an event for midsized companies more than quadrupled, from US$44,000 to US$184,000, in part due to increasingly frequent ransomware attacks.3

 Given such a risky environment, you might expect the market for a dedicated, stand-alone cyber insurance policy to be expanding exponentially.
-Yet the industry still has a long way to go to fulfill such lofty expectations.
+Yet the industry still has a long way to go to fulfil such lofty expectations.

 Given these lower-than-expected results, some market leaders seem less optimistic about the future of cyber insurance.
 Aon noted that “markedly reduced growth in 2018 gives pause and causes us to question whether the cyber insurance industry can live up to the aggressive growth projections that have been made.”7

 Many insurers are looking to sell stand-alone cyber insurance to supplement, if not replace, coverage bundled in standard policies, which were likely not designed to protect against today’s fast-moving cyber risk landscape.
-Over the years, the industry took similar steps to spin off other challenging specialty lines, such as directors and officers (D&O) and employment practices liability insurance (EPLI), where the increasing frequency and severity of events made such exposures difficult to address in a generic, multiperil policy.
+Over the years, the industry took similar steps to spin off other challenging speciality lines, such as directors and officers (D&O) and employment practises third-party insurance (EPLI), where the increasing frequency and severity of events made such exposures difficult to address in a generic, multiperil policy.
 In addition, higher limits would likely be easier to come by in a stand-alone cyber policy, as would reinsurance support to generate greater capacity if the exposure were cordoned off from standard property and liability risks.

 To help resolve this conundrum, the Deloitte Center for Financial Services surveyed 504 middle market commercial insurance buyers from five industries (see sidebar, “Methodology”).
 We also surveyed 103 agents and brokers to gain the seller’s point of view.